explainers-by-googlers/cross-origin-storage/security-privacy-questionnaire.md

 ## 01. What information does this feature expose, and for what purposes?

 The COS API exposes the availability of files identified by their hash across different origins.
-The purpose is to enable efficient sharing of large files (e.g., AI models, SQLite databases, Wasm modules) to reduce redundant downloads and storage.
+The purpose is to enable efficient sharing of large files (for example, AI models, SQLite databases, Wasm modules) to reduce redundant downloads and storage.

 ## 02. Do features in your specification expose the minimum amount of information necessary to implement the intended functionality?